collabnix/racktables-docker/README.md

 # Running Racktables inside Docker Container

 This repository is an extension of work from original [ptman/racktables-docker](https://github.com/ptman/racktables-docker).
-This repository adds the below functionalities:
+This repository adds the below functionalities which goes missing in the original work:

 - Persistent Racktables Database